easegress-io/easegress/doc/cluster_design.md

 2. deploy in WAN
 3. differentiate nodes carrying diverse tasks (aka. collect nodes carrying the same task together)

 Fix 1: According to CAP theory, we have to make a compromise to decline one feature, it's nature to choose to decline Consistency with our requirements, so Ease Gateway is an AP type system.
-And for high availability, so it's necessary to decentralize because we could bear with the whole system is unavailable owing to central nodes down.
+And for high availability, so it's necessary to decentralize because we can't bear with the whole system is unavailable owing to central nodes down.
 So P2P is our main architecture like Cassandra.

-Fix 2: Because bad network status of WAN, it's hard to get strong consistency or lets system hang out a long time which violate the goal high availability.
+Fix 2: Because unstable network status of WAN, it's hard to get strong consistency or lets system hang out a long time which violate the goal high availability.
 So we compromise to choose eventual consistency so common and mature protocol **Gossip** is our choice to synchronize information of cluster.
 By the way, in the 3 models of Gossip push, pull, push/pull we choose push/pull whose convergence rate is fastest.

 Fix 3: We bring a plain **logical** concept: **group**, which is one kind of metadata of cluster and separate diverse kinds of nodes carrying different tasks.
 From user's perspective, the action of each node in the same group must be the same.

 ### Synchronized Content
-Every node keep some data which specify its environment, responsibility and so on.
+Every node stores some data which specifies its environment, responsibility and so on.
 There are two layers of data: metadata and service data.
 Metadata is foundation for service data, the former provides necessary information for the latter.

 ![./internal cluster design](./internal-cluster-design.png)